Reading is one of my favorite hobbies. This page lists all the books that I read of the historical-fiction genre since 2001.

 Started: Oct 25 2012 Finished: Nov 12 2012

-by Geraldine Brooks (2006)
+Marchby Geraldine Brooks (2006)

-My review: In this Pulitzer prize winner book, Geraldine Brooks follows the steps that led Mr. March (the father of Louisa May Alcott's Little Women) to leave his family behind to join the anti-slavery Union cause during the America Civil War.
+In this Pulitzer prize winner book, Geraldine Brooks follows the steps that led Mr. March (the father of Louisa May Alcott's Little Women) to leave his family behind to join the anti-slavery Union cause during the America Civil War.
 The story told by Mr. March is drastically different from the optimistic child tale we are accustomed to.
 The moral certainties and optimistic views of Little Women are shattered in this extremely honest and sincere portrait of a country at war with itself.
 The horrors of slavery, war, and the weaknesses and hypocrisies of the human nature are exposed and laid bare for the reader to see.
-But the book is not only an incredible historical portrait of the Civil War, it is also a psychological novel focusing on the complex marriage of a man that struggle to live up to the person that he would like to be, and a courageous woman that has to bear the cost of her husband choices. (★★★★★)
+But the book is not only an incredible historical portrait of the Civil War, it is also a psychological novel focusing on the complex marriage of a man that struggle to live up to the person that he would like to be, and a courageous woman that has to bear the cost of her husband choices.

 Started: May 27 2011 Finished: Jun 12 2011

-The Night Watch
+The Night Watchby Sarah Waters

-My review: The Night Watch is the story of four commoners in World War II London, coping with personal and historical tragedies during air raids, black-outs and rationing.
+The Night Watch is the story of four commoners in World War II London, coping with personal and historical tragedies during air raids, black-outs and rationing.
 It is a story of loss, illicit affairs, desperation, hope, and love.
 Historical novels and movies have the tendency to be epic, to turn the characters into heroes, events into epics.
 As a result it is hard to identify with the characters, to understand what was like to live those events.
 The Night Watch does not fall in that trap.
 Its WWII London and its characters are just commoners, with common weaknesses, hopes, fears and tragedies.
 As a result it is impossible to not identify with them.
 It is impossible to not experience all the horrors, the destruction, the fears they experience, or not to share their hopes or their joy for historically insignificant but extremely real events.
-The result is an extremely powerful novel, able to shake the reader to the core. (★★★★★)
+The result is an extremely powerful novel, able to shake the reader to the core.

 Started: Oct 10 2010 Finished: Dec 04 2010

-by Colm Tóibín
+The Masterby Colm Tóibín

-My review: Like Michael Cunningham in The Hours, Colm Toibin captures the extraordinary mind and heart of a great writer.
+Like Michael Cunningham in The Hours, Colm Toibin captures the extraordinary mind and heart of a great writer.
 Beautiful and profoundly moving, The Master tells the story of a man born into one of America's first intellectual families who leaves his country in the late nineteenth century to live in Paris, Rome, Venice, and London among privileged artists and writers.
-In stunningly resonant prose, Toibin captures the loneliness and the hope of a master of psychological subtlety whose forays into intimacy inevitably failed those he tried to love. (★★★★)
+In stunningly resonant prose, Toibin captures the loneliness and the hope of a master of psychological subtlety whose forays into intimacy inevitably failed those he tried to love.

 Started: Apr 03 2010 Finished: May 09 2010

-by Mary Renault
+The Charioteerby Mary Renault

-My review: This is the story of Laurie, an injured world war II soldier, recovering from his injuries in a hospital.
+This is the story of Laurie, an injured world war II soldier, recovering from his injuries in a hospital.
 While there he meets a Quaker and conscience objector, Andrew, whom he slowly falls in love with.
 The love is strictly platonic, both men haven't even come to terms with their homosexuality, or even realized that they are gay.
 Then Laurie meets his school senpai, his never confessed first love.
-It is at this point that the story become quite interesting (after a very slow start) in the discovery of the humanity and fragility of each character. (★★★★)
+It is at this point that the story become quite interesting (after a very slow start) in the discovery of the humanity and fragility of each character.

 Started: Feb 19 2010 Finished: Mar 21 2010

-The White Castle
+The White Castleby Orhan Pamuk

-My review: The book reads, at first, as a classic novel.
+The book reads, at first, as a classic novel.
 The first person narrator is the main characters, and everything is seen and described from his point of view.
 At first, the story is a reckoning of his misadventures (he was a 17th century Venetian, that was captured and enslaved by the Turks).
 Soon enough the book gets more intriguing.
 The unnamed Venetian is given in custody to the scholar Hoja, which physically resemble him to an almost sinister degree.
 The East and the West meet in Hoja's house.
 They start discussing science and philosophy.
 They discuss the mysteries of the mind, why we are what we are.
 Hoja's strongly believes that at the end the Christians European will prevail against the Turks thanks to technological superiority.
 He strongly recognizes the importance of science, and he laments that its importance is not understood by many others, that he labels "the fools".
 Discussion after discussion, the characters start to blur one into the other, they take the role of the other and at the end it is not even clear which one is the Turk and which one the Venetian.
 An incredible literary achievement.
-I am not surprised that the 2006 Nobel Prize for the literature was awarded to Orhan Pamuk "who in the quest for the melancholic soul of his native city has discovered new symbols for the clash and interlacing of cultures". (★★★★★)
+I am not surprised that the 2006 Nobel Prize for the literature was awarded to Orhan Pamuk "who in the quest for the melancholic soul of his native city has discovered new symbols for the clash and interlacing of cultures".

 Started: Apr 22 2007 Finished: May 01 2007

-My review: In tutti I romanzi di Eco il protagonista principale e' sempre la storia, ricostruita nei minimi particolari, con precisione certosina.
+In tutti I romanzi di Eco il protagonista principale e' sempre la storia, ricostruita nei minimi particolari, con precisione certosina.
 Questo libro non fa eccezione, e l'italia del fascismo e' la protagonista.
 A differenza dei precedenti romanzi pero', l'autore ha vissuto quel periodo storico.
 Di colpo il tutto si tinge di autobiografismo e la ricostruzione si colora di emozioni, desideri.
 Non e' piu' la storia degli storici, ma quella vissuta sulla propria pelle da ragazzini, ove le guerre si mescolano ai fumetti e i film alle cotte.
 Oltre al tema storico/autobiografico si innesta il tema portante del libro, quello della memoria, dei ricordi e dell'esperienze come elementi di definizione della persona.
-Questo e' uno dei romanzi piu' riusciti dell'autore, che consiglio vivamente. (★★★★★)
+Questo e' uno dei romanzi piu' riusciti dell'autore, che consiglio vivamente.

 Started: Jan 06 2007 Finished: Feb 03 2007

-The Story of the Night
+The Story of the Nightby Colm Tóibín

-My review: I read and really liked Toibin's Mothers and Sons a couple of years ago, hence I decided to read more of his work.
+I read and really liked Toibin's Mothers and Sons a couple of years ago, hence I decided to read more of his work.
 I was not disappointed.
 He's a great storyteller, able to communicate in a very powerful way emotions and feelings.
-He's able to create extremely realistic and credible characters. (★★★★)
+He's able to create extremely realistic and credible characters.

 Started: Dec 02 2006 Finished: Dec 21 2006

-As Meat Loves Salt
+As Meat Loves Saltby Maria McCann

-My review: If you never felt in love, get scared of it, and lost the person you loved, do not read this book, it won't make sense to you.
+If you never felt in love, get scared of it, and lost the person you loved, do not read this book, it won't make sense to you.
 If you have been driven mad by the loss, and you have tried to not let it go using your fingernails, losing it because of it for good... if the searing pain is not abated yet, do not read this book, because the demon of loss and despair will tear your soul apart.
 It is rare to find a book able to shake you deeply all the way to your core.
 This is one of them.
 This is the author first book.
 It is sometimes slow toward the middle, but the author is always adroit in communicating what is not said or admitted through the cunning use of powerful little gestures, word choices and signs.
 It is the final though that turn the book into a masterpiece and shows how such a talented writer Maria is.
-I am looking forward her next book. (★★★★★)
+I am looking forward her next book.

 Started: May 29 2006 Finished: Jul 20 2006

-by Ken Follett
+Hornet Flightby Ken Follett

-My review: A great historical spy thriller set in World War II Denmark.
+A great historical spy thriller set in World War II Denmark.
 18-year-old Danish schoolboy Harald Olufsen grows increasingly dissatisfied with his country's cooperation with the German invaders.
 His resentment of the Wehrmacht leads him to discover the truth about a hidden military installation, a truth known to only a select few in the Nazi organization.
-Harald knows that he must get to Britain to turn the tides of this war, but to do so in time to save the bombers, Harald has one option: flight. (★★★)
+Harald knows that he must get to Britain to turn the tides of this war, but to do so in time to save the bombers, Harald has one option: flight.

 Started: Aug 01 2005 Finished: Aug 19 2005

-Midnight in the Garden of Good and Evil
+Midnight in the Garden of Good and Evilby John Berendt

 Started: Dec 18 2004 Finished: Dec 29 2004

-by Harriet Beecher Stowe (1999)
+Uncle Tom’s Cabinby Harriet Beecher Stowe (1999)

 Started: May 01 2004 Finished: Nov 11 2004

-by Ken Follett
+Jackdawsby Ken Follett

 Started: Feb 15 2004 Finished: Feb 21 2004

-Code to Zero
+Code to Zeroby Ken Follett

-My review: I am a big fan of Ken Follett, and this is quite an entertaining book, but it pales in comparison to some of his other books.
+I am a big fan of Ken Follett, and this is quite an entertaining book, but it pales in comparison to some of his other books.
 The historical setting this time is the cold war, and the space race between Russia and the Unites States.
-The book is an hard to put down suspenseful read, with a lot of unexpected plot twists. (★★★)
+The book is an hard to put down suspenseful read, with a lot of unexpected plot twists.

 Started: Jan 07 2004 Finished: Jan 12 2004

-Five Quarters of the Orange
+Five Quarters of the Orangeby Joanne Harris

 Started: Sep 19 2003 Finished: Sep 25 2003

-Girl with a Pearl Earring
+Girl with a Pearl Earringby Tracy Chevalier (2005)

-My review: With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of 17th-century art.
+With precisely 35 canvases to his credit, the Dutch painter Johannes Vermeer represents one of the great enigmas of 17th-century art.
 The meager facts of his biography have been gleaned from a handful of legal documents.
 Yet Vermeer's extraordinary paintings of domestic life, with their subtle play of light and texture, have come to define the Dutch golden age.
 His portrait of the anonymous Girl with a Pearl Earring has exerted a particular fascination for centuries, and it is this magnetic painting that lies at the heart of this novel.
 Girl with a Pearl Earring centers on Vermeer's prosperous Delft household during the 1660s.
 When Griet, the novel's quietly perceptive heroine, is hired as a servant, turmoil follows.
 First, the 16-year-old narrator becomes increasingly intimate with her master.
 Then Vermeer employs her as his assistant, and ultimately has Griet sit for him as a model.
 I was disappointed by the book.
 Chevalier vividly evokes the complex domestic tensions of the household, ruled over by the painter's jealous, eternally pregnant wife and his taciturn mother-in-law.
 But...
-At times the relationship between servant and master seems a little anachronistic and some epiphanic scenes do not work at all. (★★)
+At times the relationship between servant and master seems a little anachronistic and some epiphanic scenes do not work at all.

 Started: Sep 02 2003 Finished: Sep 15 2003

-by Geraldine Brooks (2002)
+Year of Wondersby Geraldine Brooks (2002)

-My review: The book is based on a real story: in 1666 a small town in England is hit by the Plague.
+The book is based on a real story: in 1666 a small town in England is hit by the Plague.
 The town decided to close itself out from the outside world to avoid spreading the disease.
 As more and more people die in the village, the tension start rising, bringing forth the best and the worst of the human nature.
-The plot is gripping and fascinating, but what sets the book apart is the stunning emotional characterizations of the various protagonist. (★★★★★)
+The plot is gripping and fascinating, but what sets the book apart is the stunning emotional characterizations of the various protagonist.

 Started: Dec 22 2002 Finished: Feb 06 2003

-The Fig Eater
+The Fig Eaterby Jody Shields

-My review: I usually am not really fond of mystery books, but I quite enjoyed this book, a mix of historical fiction, psychological introspection, mystery, and feminism.
-It is inspired by one of the most famous and controversial of Freud's cases (Dora's case, a girl that discovers the father infidelity with the father of his best friend, the same friend that later tries to seduce Dora), and it starts with the body of a young girl found dead in the middle of a park in turn-of-the-century Vienna... (★★★★)
+I usually am not really fond of mystery books, but I quite enjoyed this book, a mix of historical fiction, psychological introspection, mystery, and feminism.
+It is inspired by one of the most famous and controversial of Freud's cases (Dora's case, a girl that discovers the father infidelity with the father of his best friend, the same friend that later tries to seduce Dora), and it starts with the body of a young girl found dead in the middle of a park in turn-of-the-century Vienna...

 Started: Oct 23 2002 Finished: Dec 05 2002

-by Umberto Eco (2003)
+Baudolinoby Umberto Eco (2003)

-My review: Ho sempre amato i libri di Umberto Eco, e ho particolarmente amato questo libro.
+Ho sempre amato i libri di Umberto Eco, e ho particolarmente amato questo libro.
 In questo libro il protagonista (Baudolino, nato contadino e arrivato ad essere figlio di Barbarossa) e' narratore, risultando in uno stile ben diverso dallo scolastico ed erudito parlare dell'Eco dei libri precedenti.
-Il risultato e' piu' facilmente fruibile, piu' scorrevole, ma sempre storicamente accurato e affascinante. (★★★★)
+Il risultato e' piu' facilmente fruibile, piu' scorrevole, ma sempre storicamente accurato e affascinante.

 Started: Sep 23 2001 Finished: Oct 13 2001

-Memoirs of a Geisha
+Memoirs of a Geishaby Arthur Golden (1999)

-My review: I was just landed in the US, and I decided to start reading some American books to improve my English.
+I was just landed in the US, and I decided to start reading some American books to improve my English.
 My friend Kirsten suggested me a couple of books: this one and "Snow Falling on Cedars" by David Guterson.
 She lent me this one.
 I was amazed to be able to read an English book without using the Dictionary...
 I really enjoyed it.
-Maybe the happy ending is a bit artificial, but it is a really good book. (★★★★)
+Maybe the happy ending is a bit artificial, but it is a really good book.

 Started: Dec 01 2000 Finished: Jan 05 2001

-Il giardino dei Finzi-Contini
+Il giardino dei Finzi-Continiby Giorgio Bassani (2001)

 Publisher review: Il romanzo si apre con un Prologo in cui Bassani descrive come una sua visita, nel 1957, alla necropoli etrusca di Cerveteri abbia suscitato in lui una breve riflessione sul rapporto dialettico tra la vita e la morte, fortemente intrecciato con quello fra il tempo passato e il presente.
 L’occasione lo spinge indietro con la memoria, a Ferrara, e al cimitero ebraico in fondo a via Montebello, e in particolare alla tomba monumentale dei Finzi-Contini, dove riposa un unico membro della famiglia che aveva conosciuto negli anni precedenti la seconda guerra mondiale.
 Il libro è, quindi, un omaggio memoriale postumo a questo gruppo di israeliti, destinati a morire nei lager nazisti, per restituirli alla vita attraverso la forza dell’arte.
 La vicenda è ambientata nei tempi cupi del fascismo e delle leggi razziali che colpirono tante case ebraiche e che esclusero i giovani dalle scuole pubbliche e da tutte le associazioni culturali e ricreative.
 Per questo motivo Ermanno e Olga Finzi-Contini rompono la loro cortina di riservatezza e aprono i cancelli del proprio giardino a un gruppo di coetanei dei figli Alberto e Micòl.
 Fra questi giovani c’è anche l’io narrante, già da tempo affascinato da quel luogo, ma soprattutto dal modo d’agire enigmatico e imprevedibile di Micòl, personaggio simbolico che richiama gli archetipi mitici del viaggio iniziatico dall’adolescenza alla maturità.
 La delicata storia di un amore tacito e discreto, chiuso nell’ambito di un giardino, di un campo da tennis e di una casa, si apre allora nella prospettiva di una storia più ampia, che coinvolge l’intimo inafferrabile di ogni creatura umana.